 If you’re leading a business, you have to keep an eye on the big picture.
 It’s a critical part of the job.

-Even when operations are humming along and profits are up, there’s always a chance of disaster.
+Even when operations are humming along and profits are up, there’s always a chance of disaster or incident like a ransomware attack.
 Just one significant negative incident could disrupt your business.
 It may sound sensational, but it’s not an overstatement to say that whole companies have been destroyed in the wake of just one unfortunate event.

 At the end of the day, responsibility for business continuity falls on you—the business leader.